LIAAD/Time-Matters/README.md

 ```

-For the latter (that is, the extraction of temporal expressions), we resort to three possibilities:
+For the latter (that is, the extraction of temporal expressions), we resort to two possibilities:
 - rule-based approach
 - heideltime python wrapper